Barnard physics professor integral to international team developing innovative gamma-ray telescope.

 At Barnard you get the best of both worlds: a small college with all the advantages of an distinguished research university in New York City.
 Our close-knit community of approximately 2,600 undergraduate students offers an average student-to-teacher ratio of just 9-to-1, with easy access to more than 30 libraries and collections, an enormous course catalog, world-class scientific and research facilities, and hundreds of student clubs and organizations.
-That’s Barnard.

 Founded in 1889 as a college for women affiliated with the then all-male Columbia University, Barnard College is a self-sustaining entity under the Columbia umbrella.
 Located right across Broadway, we’re one of the University’s four undergraduate colleges, but we’re largely autonomous, with our own leadership and our own bold approach to women-centered education.

 While each school has its own curriculum requirements, admissions and financial aid processes, and unique student experiences, Barnard and Columbia share a lot.
-Students can attend classes at both campuses and participate in each other’s clubs and events.
+Students can attend classes on both campuses and participate in each other’s clubs and events.
 We’re two distinct communities that create a larger whole.

 Barnard + Columbia = Options